 Respect for Property and Theft

-Members of the Ohio Valley University community should demonstrate proper respect for the personal space and property of others.Entering the personal space (i.e., residence hall room, car) of another person without his/her permission is a violation of this policy.
-Additionally, taking the personal property of another is a violation of this policy and will result disciplinary responses.
+Members of the Ohio Valley University community should demonstrate proper respect for the personal space and property of others.Entering the personal space (i.e., residence hall room, car) of another person without his/her permission is a violation of this policy and will result in the following disciplinary responses.

 Destruction of Property and VandalismMembers of the OVU community should not vandalize, destroy, or deface University property or the property of another OVU community member.